loveshack/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

     * ``OUTBOUND_PEAK_BW``
     * ``OUTBOUND_PEAK_KW``

-* ``MODEL``: ethernet hardware to emulate.
+* ``MODEL``: Ethernet hardware to emulate.
 You can get the list of available models with this command:

 .. prompt:: bash $ auto

     $ kvm -net nic,model=? -nographic /dev/null

-* ``FILTER`` to define a network filtering rule for the interface.
-Libvirt includes some predefined rules (e.g. clean-traffic) that can be used. `Check the Libvirt documentation <http://libvirt.org/formatnwfilter.html#nwfelemsRules>`__ for more information, you can also list the rules in your system with:
+* ``FILTER``: network filtering rule for the interface.
+Libvirt includes some predefined rules (e.g. ``clean-traffic``) that can be used. `Check the Libvirt documentation <http://libvirt.org/formatnwfilter.html#nwfelemsRules>`__ for more information.
+You can also list the rules in your system with:

 .. prompt:: bash $ auto

     $ virsh -c qemu:///system nwfilter-list

-* ``VIRTIO_QUEUES`` to define how many queues will be used for the communication between CPUs and Network drivers.
-This attribute only is available with MODEL = 'virtio'.
+* ``VIRTIO_QUEUES``: define how many queues will be used for the communication between CPUs and Network drivers.
+This attribute is only available with MODEL ``virtio``.

 Graphics
 ~~~~~~~~

-If properly configured, libvirt and KVM can work with SPICE (`check this for more information <http://www.spice-space.org/>`__).
+If properly configured, libvirt and KVM can work with SPICE. (`Check this for more information <http://www.spice-space.org/>`__.)
 To select it, just add to the ``GRAPHICS`` attribute:

 * ``TYPE = SPICE``

-Enabling spice will also make the driver inject specific configuration for these machines.
+Enabling SPICE will also make the driver inject specific configuration for these machines.
 The configuration can be changed in the driver configuration file, variable ``SPICE_OPTIONS``.

 .. _kvmg_virtio:

 Virtio
 ~~~~~~

 Virtio is the framework for IO virtualization in KVM.
-You will need a linux kernel with the virtio drivers for the guest, check `the KVM documentation for more info <http://www.linux-kvm.org/page/Virtio>`__.
+You will need a Linux kernel with the virtio drivers for the guest.
+Check `the KVM documentation <http://www.linux-kvm.org/page/Virtio>`__ for more info.

-If you want to use the virtio drivers add the following attributes to your devices:
+If you want to use the virtio drivers, add the following attributes to your devices:

-* ``DISK``, add the attribute ``DEV_PREFIX="vd"`` or ``DEV_PREFIX="sd"``
+* ``DISK``: add the attribute ``DEV_PREFIX="vd"`` or ``DEV_PREFIX="sd"``
-* ``NIC``, add the attribute ``MODEL="virtio"``
+* ``NIC``: add the attribute ``MODEL="virtio"``

-For disks you can also use SCSI bus (``sd``) and it will use virtio-scsi controller.
-This controller also offers high speed as it is not emulating real hardware but also adds support to trim commands to free disk space when the disk has the attribute ``DISCARD="unmap"``.
+For disks, you can also use the SCSI bus (``sd``) and it will use the ``virtio-scsi`` controller.
+This controller also offers high speed as it is not emulating real hardware and also adds support for trim commands to free disk space when the disk has the attribute ``DISCARD="unmap"``.
 If needed, you can change the number of vCPU queues this way:

 .. code::